adyxax/www/content/blog/nix/first-webapp-gotosocial.md

 ## Conclusion

 I hope you find this way of declaratively configuring a whole operating system as elegant as I do.
-The nix configuration language is a bit rough, but I find it is not hard to wrap your head around the basics.
+The nix configuration language is a bit rough, but I find it is not so hard to wrap your head around the basics.
+When it all clicks it is nice to know that you can reproduce this deployment anywhere just from this configuration!